MavenCoding157/Quantum-CSGO-Menu/README.md

 This is my first/second Cheat so it may have some bugs, but i will work to fix them.
 Also sorry if some features dont work but i will try to update regulary.

 Also please note that I have assigned the launch csgo folder path to where I have csgo saved so you might need to re-assign the path your location if you wanna use that feature.

+Be warned the skin changer does work but it is extremly buggy.

 # **TO RUN THE FILE**